KefCodeOfficial/PumpFun_CommentBot/README.md

 #### Info:
 - You need residential proxies to run it.
-- Perfect for marketing and traffic generation. 🚀

 #### Disclaimer:
 This tool is for educational purposes only.
 Misuse of this tool for unauthorized or unethical activities is strongly discouraged.